Supported languages

 This is supported:

-✅ Instructions for providing fields / tests / … when registering on the kiosk
+Instructions for providing fields/tests/… when registering on a kiosk

 This is not supported:

-❌ Input of any kind in other characters than roman characters
+Input of any kind in characters other than Roman characters

-❌ Display languages right aligned (typical for languages that needs to be read from right to left)
+Display languages right-aligned (typical for languages that need to be read from right to left)

 Are translations for custom languages provided by Peripass?